 Healthy balanced diet

-Current scientific thinking is that approximately 50% of our total calorie intake should come from carbohydrates, including sugars and starches....Read More
+Current UK Government guidance is that approximately 50% of our total calorie intake should come from carbohydrates, including sugars and...Read More

 You might be surprised to know that, apart from fibre, sugar has no more calories than any other ingredient.
 On a gram for gram basis, sugars and starch, as well as protein, contain similar amounts of calories, while fat actually contains more than twice as many.
 So products with ‘reduced sugars’ or ‘no added sugars’ are not necessarily lower in calories compared to the original product.